 Local atherosclerotic plaques and vasculitis may cause vaso-obliteration.
 Emboli (calcified, thrombotic, myxomatous, bacterial, or cholesterol) are usually of carotid or cardiac origin.
 A retrobulbar mass may lead to optic nerve and CRA compression:

-- Atherosclerosis: atheroma-related thrombus accounts for about 80% of CRAOs, with hypertension accounting for about 60% of these.
-Diabetes exists in 25% of cases.
+- Atherosclerosis: atheroma-related thrombus accounts for about 80% of CRAOs, with increased risk for people with hypertension or diabetes.

 - Carotid: this may be a cholesterol, fibrinoplatelet, or calcific embolus.